 H Pencils are harder leads and create lighter lines.

 B pencils are softer leads and will create darker lines.

 A softer lead will not reach the valleys of the tooth of the paper and will leave little white dots.
-The white dots will ruin the drawing and make it look more like a sketch.
+The white dots will ruin the drawing and look more like a sketch.

 Start with a hard lead like a 4H or 2H pencil and work from dark to light.